Derrick de Kerckhove

 Derrick de Kerckhove (born 1944) is the author of The Skin of Culture and Connected Intelligence and Professor in the Department of French at the University of Toronto, in Toronto, Ontario, Canada.
 He was the Director of the McLuhan Program in Culture and Technology from 1983 until 2008.

 In January 2007, he returned to Italy for the project and Fellowship "Rientro dei cervelli", in the Faculty of Sociology at the University of Naples Federico II where he teaches "Sociologia della cultura digitale" and "Marketing e nuovi media".
 He was invited to return to the Library of Congress for another engagement in the Spring of 2008.
 He is research supervisor for the PhD Planetary Collegium M-node directed by Francesco Monico.

-Since 2008 he oversees global art projects for Solstizio, co-founded by the artist Giuseppe Stampone.
+Since 2008, he oversees global art projects for Solstizio, co-founded by the artist Giuseppe Stampone.

-In July 2015 with Fred Forest, Maurice Benayoun, Tom Klinkowstein and other art people, thinkers and philosophers, he participated to Natan Karczmar's seminar ArtComTec.
+In July 2015, along with Fred Forest, Maurice Benayoun, Tom Klinkowstein and other artist, thinkers and philosophers, he participated in Natan Karczmar's seminar ArtComTec.

 Background

-De Kerckhove received his Ph.D in French Language and Literature from the University of Toronto in 1975 and a Doctorat du 3e cycle in Sociology of Art from the University of Tours (France) in 1979.
+De Kerckhove received his Ph.D in French Language and Literature from the University of Toronto in 1975 and a Doctorat du 3e cycle in Sociology of Art from the university of Tours (France) in 1979.
 He was an associate of the Centre for Culture and Technology from 1972 to 1980, and worked with Marshall McLuhan for over ten years as translator, assistant and co-author.